SAP-archive/teched2019-cloud-cf-product-list/exercises/07_scale/README.md

 Use ```cf scale APP_NAME -m MEMORY``` to change the memory limit applied to all instances of your application.
 MEMORY must be an integer followed by either an M, for megabytes, or G, for gigabytes.

-- We want to scale down the application and make our sample application run with less memory - 256MB.
+- We want to scale down the application and make our sample application run with less memory (712MB instead of 896MB):
 ```
 cf scale APP_NAME -m 712M
 ```